akshell/docs/guide/request.rst

 request arguments at hand.

 The zest of handler classes is that you can subclass them.
-In a subclass you could use properties set by the parent class constructor and methods of its prototype.
+In a subclass you can use properties set by the parent class constructor and methods of its prototype.

 For example, a handler of single post could be written as follows::